luevano/luevano.xyz/src/blog/a/xmpp_server_with_prosody.md

 summary: How to create an XMPP server using Prosody on a server running Nginx.
 This server will be compatible with at least Conversations and Movim.
 tags: server
 	tools
+	code
 	tutorial
 	english

+**Update**: I no longer host this XMPP server as it consumed a lot of resources and I wasn't using it that much.
+I'll probably re-create it in the future, though.

-Recently I set up an XMPP server (and a Matrix one, too) for my personal use and for friends if they want one; made one for ==[EL ELE EME](https://lmcj.xyz)== for example.
+Recently I set up an [XMPP](https://xmpp.org/) server (and a Matrix one, too) for my personal use and for friends if they want one; made one for [==EL ELE EME==](https://lmcj.xyz) for example.
 So, here are the notes on how I set up the server that is compatible with the [Conversations](https://conversations.im/) app and the [Movim](https://movim.eu/) social network.
-You can see my addresses in [contact](https://luevano.xyz/contact.html) and the XMPP compliance/score of the server.
+You can see my addresses at [contact](https://luevano.xyz/contact.html) and the XMPP compliance/score of the server.

-One of the best resources I found that helped me a lot was [Installing and Configuring Prosody XMPP Server on Debian 9](https://community.hetzner.com/tutorials/prosody-debian9), and of course the [Arch Wiki](https://wiki.archlinux.org/title/Prosody) and the [oficial documentation](https://prosody.im/).
+One of the best resources I found that helped me a lot was [Installing and Configuring Prosody XMPP Server on Debian 9](https://community.hetzner.com/tutorials/prosody-debian9), the [Arch Wiki](https://wiki.archlinux.org/title/Prosody) and the [oficial documentation](https://prosody.im/).

 As with my other entries, this is under a server running Arch Linux, with the Nginx web server and Certbot certificates.
-And all commands here are executed as root (unless specified otherwise)
+And all commands here are executed as root, unless specified otherwise.

+# Table of contents

+[TOC]

-## Prerequisites
+# Prerequisites

 Same as with my other entries ([website](https://luevano.xyz/a/website_with_nginx.html), [mail](https://blog.luevano.xyz/a/mail_server_with_postfix.html) and [git](https://blog.luevano.xyz/a/git_server_with_cgit.html)) plus: